 Bring water to a boil and pour over the dry noodles to rehydrate while you make the sauce.

 In a bowl, whisk together all of the sauce ingredients.
-It will seem thick – add hot water 1 tablespoon at a time until a thick but pourable consistency is reached.
+It will seem thick, so add hot water 1 tablespoon at a time until it reaches a thick but pourable consistency.

 When the noodles are softened, add them to the peanut sauce and toss to combine and coat.
 Taste and add any other seasonings as desired.